-The latest official review of the Rules of Golf came into force on January 1, 2023.
-This update, made by The R&A and the USGA, introduced significant changes to facilitate the understanding and application of the rules.
+The latest official revision of the Rules of Golf came into effect on January 1, 2023This update, made by The R&A and the USGA, introduced significant changes to make the rules easier to understand and apply.
+If you need a summary of the rules To start playing, I recommend you This article has been updated.

 Before telling you about the changes that come in this review, I think it is appropriate to explain what is relief in the world of golf (don't think badly), since one of the novelties refers to it:

-⛳ What is “relief” in golf?
+What is “relief” in golf?

 He relief In golf it is basically the official and permitted way to move your ball to a better position when you find yourself in a difficult situation, following the rules and without penalty in some cases.
 It is the way in which the rules allow you get out of trouble when the ball is in a position that prevents fair play.